ZlayaAnia/tasks_for_fun/ref_guru_parser/README.md

 Get a list of pattern's names:
 ```
 >>> pat.list_pattern()
-['Factory Method', 'Abstract Factory', 'Builder', 'Prototype', 'Singleton', 'Adapter', 'Bridge', 'Composite', 'Decorator', 'Facade', 'Flyweight', 'Proxy', 'Chain of Responsibility', 'Command', 'Iterator', 'Mediator', 'Memento', 'Observer', 'State', 'Strategy', 'Template Method', 'Visitor']
+['Factory Method', 'Abstract Factory', 'Builder', 'Prototype', 'Singleton',
+'Adapter', 'Bridge', 'Composite', 'Decorator', 'Facade',
+'Flyweight', 'Proxy', 'Chain of Responsibility', 'Command',
+'Iterator', 'Mediator', 'Memento', 'Observer', 'State', 'Strategy'
+'Template Method', 'Visitor']
 ```
 Get information about pattern:
 ```
 >>> pat.pattern_info("proxy")
 'Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
-A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.'
+A proxy controls access to the original object,
+allowing you to perform something either before or after the request gets through to the original object.'

 >>> pat.pattern_info("pro")
 This pattern is not on the site, try with other names.
 Available names can be obtained with PatternParser.list_pattern()

 ```